In Armada, Xavier Lightman does this no less than three times. Other characters such as Shin, Milo, Chen also do it.

-In the ending of Lioness Rampant by Tamora Pierce, Liam Ironarm for all his shang-dragon-ness realizes that he can't catch eight arrows at once and takes them to save Jonathan's life.
+In the Final Battle of Song of the Lioness by Tamora Pierce, Liam Ironarm for all his shang-dragon-ness realizes that he can't catch eight arrows at once and takes them to save Jonathan's life.
 Later the Shang Wildcat delivers a letter to Alanna, written by Liam before the last battle, which confirms that his death had been foretold.

 Additionally: James & Lily Potter, Dumbledore, Snape, Neville, Hagrid, Regulus Black, Wormtail (okay, maybe not quite that heroic), and everyone who fought in the Battle of Hogwarts.
 Not all of them were deaths, though.

 In The Bartimaeus Trilogy, Nathaniel, the main character, dies in the final pages of the book while defeating an evil spirit.
 He dismisses Bartimaeus and sacrifices himself.